 Email progenitor@arapahoe.edu with any questions you may have.

-For the 60th Edition, Progenitor is accepting submissions from February 5th to the 16th, 2025 at midnight.
+For the 61st edition, Progenitor is accepting submissions from February 3rd to the 16th, 2026 at midnight, Mountain Standard Time (MST).

 _________

-International Community: We are disappointed to announce that due to exorbitant shipping costs, coupled with a reduction in our budget, we are no longer able to ship "contributor copies" outside of the US.
+*International Community: We are disappointed to announce that due to exorbitant shipping costs, we are no longer able to ship "contributor copies" outside of the US.
 We will still accept your submissions, and we are happy to publish the ones that our staff chooses through our blind review process, but we cannot send you copies of the book.

 We will, however, email you the pdf of the finished product, and you can, if you wish, pay to have books shipped to you.
-Also, if there are funds unexpectedly remaining, we will attempt to ship you a couple of copies.
+Also, if there are funds unexpectedly remaining, we will attempt to ship you a couple of copies--in short, we will do our best.

 ~Jamey Trotter